-12 Names for Your Dog Based on English Legend and Lore
+12 Names for Your Dog Based on English Folklore and Mythology

 English folklore comes from all around England and the British Isles.
 In this article, we'll look at 12 English folklore names that could be just right for your dog.